Skip to content

 He said to Taylor: “There’s our answer right there.”

 Less than a month later, Campbell is contributing to the team after twice being elevated from the practice squad.
-The Eagles brought in multiple veterans this offseason to add depth behind Brown and Smith, who are the focal points of the passing attack but the Eagles needed some insurance behind them.
+The Eagles brought in multiple veterans this offseason to add depth behind Brown and Smith, who are the focal points of the passing attack, but the team needed some insurance behind them.
 Brown hasn’t played since Week 1 while he deals with a hamstring injury.
 Smith was knocked out of Sunday’s game in New Orleans with a concussion and hasn’t practiced this week.
-Britain Covey broke a bone in his shoulder and will miss multiple weeks.
+Britain Covey suffered a broken bone in his shoulder and will miss several weeks.

 » READ MORE: Eagles WRs take on ‘next-man-up mentality’ with A.J.
 Brown, DeVonta Smith sidelined with injuries

-As the Eagles prepare for their Week 4 matchup in Tampa Bay, Campbell is among their few healthy options at wide receiver.
-Dotson, Campbell, and rookie Johnny Wilson will likely headline that unit, and the passing game will likely again feature a lot of tight end Dallas Goedert and running back Saquon Barkley.
+As the Eagles prepare for their Week 4 matchup at Tampa Bay, Campbell is among their few healthy options at wide receiver.
+Dotson, Campbell, and rookie Johnny Wilson will likely headline that unit, and the passing game likely will feature a lot of tight end Dallas Goedert and running back Saquon Barkley again.
 Campbell had two catches on two targets for 13 yards Sunday.

-Eagles quarterback Jalen Hurts said that Campbell’s professionalism has stood out.
+Eagles quarterback Jalen Hurts said Campbell’s professionalism has stood out.

 “His will to learn, how invested he is, you can see that clearly,” Hurts said.

-Campbell mentioned during training camp how trying the final weeks of his stint with the Giants was.
+Campbell mentioned during training camp how trying the final weeks of his stint with the Giants were.
 He was in a bad place, he said.
-He was eating his feelings, and wondering where his football career was heading.
+He was eating his feelings and wondering where his football career was heading.
 He leaned on those times after the Eagles cut him and during his first few weeks on the practice squad.

 “That experience helped me so much because I knew how low I was at that point,” he said.
 “I didn’t want to spiral to that.
 I didn’t want to replay that.
 I didn’t want to relive that.”